HashWarlock/lucid-tee-agents/packages/agent-kit/README.md

 The return value exposes:

-- `app` — the underlying Hono instance you can serve with Bun, Cloudflare Workers, etc.
+- `app` — the underlying server instance (Hono or Express) you can serve with Bun/Node platforms.
 - `addEntrypoint(def)` — register more entrypoints at runtime.
 - `config` — the resolved `ResolvedAgentKitConfig` after env and runtime overrides.
 - `payments` — the active `PaymentsConfig` (if paywalling is enabled) or `undefined`.